How Rascal the Squirrel Teaches Safe Drinking Habits

 CALL 911 for help if needed

-The campaign is informed by social norms research in health communication, which has proven to be successful on other college campuses.
-Now in his second year, Rascal is still making an impact.
+The campaign is informed by social norms research conducted every few years in health communication, which has proven to be successful on other college campuses.
+Rascal campaigns run in the fall and spring semesters in alignment with two of the biggest partying holidays—Halloween and St. Patrick's Day.

 - 94.2% of UD students ate before or while they were drinking at a Halloween event.